pierreglaser/templatematching-mva/README.md

 "[Template Matching via Densities on the Roto-Translation Group](https://arxiv.org/pdf/1603.03304.pdf)", by Erik J.
 Bekkers, Marco Loog, Bart M. ter Haar Romeny, and Remco Duits

+To use this repository clone it and run
+`cd templatematching` to go in the module

+`pip install -e .` to install template matching module

+### template matching
+The module you will install

+### notebooks
+This folder contains the